umit1010/slurm-scripts-for-netlogo/README.md

 * `threads` (number of CPU cores to request)
 * `ram` (in megabytes)

-It will automatically generates an intermediary bash script, and then use it to submit the job.
+It will automatically generate an intermediary bash script and then use it to submit the job.
 It will also delete the intermediary file after submission to prevent folder pollution.

 Here's an example use: